This is our review of the best harness for Labradors in 2022.

 - No front clip for the lead, but a chest strap with leash attachment can be purchased separately.

-It has 4 adjustment points and quick release buckles should you need to take it off in an emergency and the included seat belt leaves enough room for your pooch to lie down or turn around.
+This Lab harness has 4 adjustment points and quick release buckles should you need to take it off in an emergency and the included seat belt leaves enough room for your pooch to lie down or turn around in the back seat unlike some other options.
 The large size fits dogs with a 27.5-37 inch chest circumference.

-This can also be used as a regular harness, so you are getting plenty of bang for your buck.
+It can also be used as a regular harness for walks once you reach your destination, just attach the leash and away you go, so you are getting plenty of bang for your buck.

 - Check your car model is compatible before purchase.